Last Updated February 2nd, 2018 — When you first start a proper blog it all seems simple. The deeper you go, however, the more complicated it becomes.

-Guest posting is not dead, it’s just different.
+It’s important to note that guest posting is not dead it’s just different.
 Instead of obviously linking back to your articles you can use it as a way to get a new audience interested in your brand.
 Really go above and beyond and impress those who see your posts so that when they visit your site they become a fan and start sharing.

 - Stay up to date with SEO news

 SEO changes regularly and it’s the kind of thing that you want to be ahead of.
 A lot of businesses got burned, for example, with the Panda update, and you need to make sure this doesn’t happen to you.